Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 14.2 Election of Governors

-Upon acceptance of the Nominating Committee report for Governors and approval of the slate of candidates, the Board will direct the Secretary to conduct an election for the positions of Governor.
+Upon acceptance of the Nominating Committee report for Governors and approval of the slate of candidates, the Board will direct the Secretary to conduct an election for the positions of Governor for the following year.
 Governors shall be elected by the membership by paper ballot.
 Candidates with the most votes shall be elected.

 14.3 Election of Officers